alchemical-lich/alchemical-lich.github.io/_pages/the-gaming-must-go-on.md

 A three-volume mega-campaign from [Pulp Hummock Press](https://pulphummock.com/) written for Old-School Essentials: Advanced Fantasy (i.e., old-school DnD).
 Classic fantasy sandbox with a long, open middle section and an epic finale in the frozen North.
 A grand campaign.
 Could be played with a different system as well.

 ## Wolves Upon the Coast
 You are former thralls.
 You slew your master and made away on a small boat.
 The rough sea is all around you.
 Now, you have to make your fortune.
 A legendary Viking hex crawl.
-Comes with a minimalist rules but could be played with a variety of old-school systems.
+Comes with minimalist rules but could be played with a variety of old-school systems.

 ## Outcast Silver Raiders
 A dark, [occult-medieval OSR game](https://www.osr-rpg.com/) set in the Mythic North, a region heavily inspired by Scotland.
 Simple D&D-like rules, low magic, and a folk-horror streak.
 Play as outlaws, agents of the Baron, or witchfinders hunting real demonic threats.
 Comes with a fully-fleshed out campaign setting for you to explore.